noevazz/learning_math_for_AI/units/algebra.md

 ![2_x_greater_than_10.png](../media/img/2_x_greater_than_10.png)

+> Note there is a vertical dotted line in 5, this means 5 is not included as part of the answer, but if the problem uses `≥` or `≤` the line will be solid because the value will be part of the solution, e.g. `2x ≥ 10`.

 > You can use https://www.desmos.com/calculator to generate this graph.

 Sometimes a number line is preferred since the y-axis is not needed: